 Finally, when taking an online exam, follow these guidelines:

-- Turn off all mobile devices, phones, etc. and don't have them within reach
+- Turn off all mobile devices, phones, etc. and keep them out of reach.

-- If you are experiencing issues or want to learn more, you can use the following to assist you.
+- If you are experiencing issues or want to learn more, use the following resources:

 - Register for a Training Webinar from Respondus (see list below)